steven-murray/powerbox/docs/example_toc.rst

 ========

 To help get you started using ``powerbox``, we've compiled a few simple examples.
-Other examples can be found in the API documentation for each object or by looking at some of the tests.
+Other examples can be found in the :doc:`API documentation <api>` for each object or by looking at some of the tests.

 .. toctree::
    :maxdepth: 2